Inspection

 regardless of feature size

 RFS.
 A modifier indicating that the stated tolerance for a feature applies regardless of its actual size within an acceptable size limit.
-If RFS controls a location being inspected for position, that location should be inspected with a variable gage.
+Regardless of feature size does not permit bonus tolerance.

 roundness machine